Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 #### Benefits
 Proxies allow close control over the way underlying resources are accessed, which is useful when you need to intercept and adapt operations.

-The intent of the pattern is to:
+The *intent* of the pattern is to:
 - Control access to some object by providing a surrogate or placeholder (proxy) to it.
 - Use an extra level of indirection to support distributed, controlled, or intelligent access.
 - Add a wrapper and delegation to protect the real component from undue complexity.

-Proxies can be used to *defer expensive operations* (example, `lazy loading`).
+Proxies can also be used to *defer expensive operations* (example, `lazy loading`).

 #### Pitfalls

 Pitfalls associated with the proxy pattern depend on how it is being implemented:

-- For **remote object proxies** - Ensure that no unnecessary details of the mechanism used to access the remote object are revealed.
+- For **Remote Object proxies** - Ensure that no unnecessary details of the mechanism used to access the remote object are revealed.
-- For proxies used to manage **expensive operations** - Avoid exposing details of how the cost of the operation is being mitigated.
+- For proxies used to manage **Expensive Operations** - Avoid exposing details of how the cost of the operation is being mitigated.
-- For **access restriction proxies** - Take care not to allow calling components to bypass the proxy and access the underlying object directly.
+- For **Access Restriction proxies** - Take care not to allow calling components to bypass the proxy and access the underlying object directly.

 Some general, common themes are: